 This year I’m even more drawn to German Christmas Decorations than I have ever been before.
-Maybe it’s because I realized that I haven’t been home for Christmas in 20 years.
-I actually hate to put this into words.
+Maybe it’s because I realized that I haven’t been home to Germany for Christmas in 20 years.
+It actually upsets me to put this into words.
 I don’t want this to become a distant memory and I’d love to take our kids one year but we are always too busy with their school and sports and it just has gotten way too expensive to just go for a couple of days when they actually have their Christmas break.
-You can also see my German-inspired Christmas home tour on my blog.

 German Christmas Decorations

-Unfortunately, the ones we have are in bad shape.
-We love bringing them out and the kids have so much fun watching the smoke coming out of their pipes, chimneys or mouths.
-You can see two of ours in the below photo.
-Our police officer is missing though.
-He’s my favorite!
+We love bringing them out and the kids have so much fun watching the smoke coming out of their pipes, chimneys, or mouths.
+You can see some of ours in the below photos.

 Here are some of my favorites I found available here in the US: